-The windsock, a timeless fixture at every airport, offers important information to pilots.
-It's necessary for an airplane to land into the wind and avoid landing with a tailwind.
-In addition, all aircraft have a maximum certified crosswind component—a wind speed at which flying becomes hazardous above a certain crosswind component.
-As such, it's important for pilots to have a quick and easy way to determine the wind speed and direction before landing—like the windsock.
+The windsock, a timeless and colorful fixture at every airport, offers important information to pilots.
+It's much safer—and more efficient—for an airplane to take off and land into the wind and to avoid taking off and landing with a tailwind.
+In addition, all aircraft have a maximum certified crosswind component—a crosswind speed at which flying becomes hazardous.
+As such, it's important for pilots to have a quick and easy way to determine the wind speed and direction before taking off or landing—like the windsock.

 Truth be told, except under the most unusual of circumstances, pilots have much more accurate—not to mention more technologically advanced—ways of finding out the wind speed and direction than looking at the windsock.
 For instance, air traffic control (ATC) routinely provides that information before clearing an aircraft for takeoff or landing.

 Pilots can also call for weather reports through the Pilot's Automatic Telephone Weather Answering Service (PATWAS) or the Telephone Information Briefing Service (TIBS).
 And many airports constantly broadcast weather conditions over the Automatic Terminal Information Service (ATIS), Automated Surface Observing System (ASOS), or the Automated Weather Observing System (AWOS).
 The conditions will include the wind speed and direction as determined by an anemometer or other type of sensor located on the field—sometimes on the pole that supports the windsock.